%%html

 During this course the student will

-• Explain the purpose, scope, and current nature of the NCEES FE Exam as it relates to licensure
+• Explore the current nature of the NCEES FE Exam as it relates to licensure

 • Apply resources and strategies to prepare for the FE Exam

-• Work FE Exam-like questions in selected morning and afternoon session topics using the FE Supplied Reference Handbook and similar tools
+• Work FE Exam-like questions in selected topics using the FE Supplied Reference Handbook and subject matter expert supplied tools

 ABET Program Outcomes#